Relintai/world_generator_addon/README.md

 Comes with in-editor tools to help with editing these resources.

 This addon was based on my [ESS Data](https://github.com/Relintai/ess_data) addon, and was developed in the broken seals repository.
-The rest of the commits can be found [here](https://github.com/Relintai/broken_seals/commits/master/game/addons/data_manager).
+The original dev commits can be found [here](https://github.com/Relintai/broken_seals/commits/master/game/addons/data_manager).

 ## Screenshots